Firdaus Orchestra: The Reinvent Series

-The Reinvent Series was launched on World Music Day (21 June) with a 1-hour film featuring rearranged pieces of renowned German composer Johannes Brahms.

-The Series' debut sees the all-women orchestra perform four of Brahms' compositions: Hungarian Dance, Clarinet Quintet in B minor, Symphony #3 and Variations on a Theme by Haydn.
+The Reinvent Series was launched on World Music Day (21 June 2023) with a concert performance including Middle Eastern instruments and captured for a 50-minutes film featuring rearranged pieces by German classical composer Johannes Brahms.
+On this occasion, Firdaus Orchestra performed four of Brahms' compositions: Hungarian Dances, Clarinet Quintet in B minor, Symphony No. 3 and Variations on a Theme by Haydn.